Michal1411/Galaxy-RBX-Manager/README.md

 - Auto Reconnect is best-effort and cannot recover every disconnect, moderation action, outage, or changed Roblox behavior.
 - Safe macros use foreground input and may briefly switch focus between running clients.
 Galaxy does not claim invisible background input.
-- FPS tracking can require additional Windows performance permissions and may temporarily display zero under heavy system load.
+- FPS tracking can require additional Windows performance permission and may temporarily display zero under heavy system load.
 - Roblox updates can temporarily affect multi-instance support, process detection, or supported FastFlags.

+<a id="faq"></a>
 ## ❓ FAQ

 <details>